Richard Waldron (secretary)

-Richard Waldron (1694–1753) was a major opponent of the Wentworth oligarchy in colonial New Hampshire.
+Richard Waldron (February 21, 1694 – August 23, 1753) was an American politician and merchant and a major opponent of the Wentworth oligarchy in the Province of New Hampshire.
 He supported a continued political subordination of New Hampshire to Massachusetts and opposed moves to separation from this traditional senior partner.
-Through his friendship with Massachusetts governor and kinsman Jonathan Belcher and his positions of Secretary, Councillor, and New Hampshire assembly speaker, for a time he was "the central authority" in colonial New Hampshire politics.
+Through his friendship with Massachusetts governor and kinsman Jonathan Belcher and his positions of secretary, councillor, and New Hampshire assembly speaker, for a time he was "the central authority" in colonial New Hampshire politics.

 Family

 A son of Colonel Richard Waldron, grandson of Major Richard Waldron, and nephew of New Hampshire Lieutenant-Governor George Vaughan, he married Elizabeth, only child of Colonel Thomas Westbrook, on 31 Dec 1718, and by this marriage further enhanced the position of the Waldron family in New Hampshire.

 Most of their six children died early, including Harvard-educated Richard, the eldest, who was lost at sea in 1745, aged 25; this left only sons Thomas and George to live long into adulthood.